RIM updates developer tools ahead of BlackBerry 10 launch

-TORONTO Research In Motion Ltd has updated the tools it is providing for independent developers to build applications for its twice-delayed BlackBerry 10 platform, the company said on Thursday.
+TORONTO Research In Motion Ltd RIM.TO RIMM.O has updated the tools it is providing for independent developers to build applications for its twice-delayed BlackBerry 10 platform, the company said on Thursday.

 Building a strong library of applications for the new BlackBerry platform is crucial to its success.
 RIM is struggling to reverse years of slowing sales, delayed and disappointing product launches and an embarrassing global outage of its prized network.

-RIM has lost much of its once-dominant smartphone market share, squeezed between Apple Inc's hugely successful iPhone and the slew of devices using Google Inc's Android software.
+RIM has lost much of its once-dominant smartphone market share, squeezed between Apple Inc's (AAPL.O) hugely successful iPhone and the slew of devices using Google Inc's (GOOG.O) Android software.

 Its existing library of apps - many of which are incompatible with BlackBerry 10 - is far smaller than rival offerings from Apple and Google.